almibe/ligature-lab/README.md

 # Ligature Lab

+*Note: this project isn't actively being worked on.*
+*See https://github.com/almibe/wander-web for current development on the successor project.*

 This repo contains the following projects

  * ligature-components - A set of web components for working with Ligature built with Lit.